goauthentik/authentik/website/integrations/services/aruba-orchestrator/index.md

 ## Preparation

-The following placeholders will be used:
+The following placeholders are used in the documentation below:

 - `arubaorchestrator.company` is the FQDN of the Aruba Orchestrator install.
 - `authentik.company` is the FQDN of the authentik install.